 Park Hotel Vitznau

 The Park Hotel Vitznau on Lake Lucerne in Switzerland first opened its doors in the spring of 1903, after a three-year building project.
-A century later, history repeated itself: in 2009 the hotel closed for three years during a multi-million-dollar renovation, reopening in 2013 as a lavish modern luxury hotel and spa, full name: Park Hotel Vitznau Health and Wealth Residence.
+A century later, history repeated itself.
+In 2009 the hotel closed for three years during a multi-million-dollar renovation.
+In 2013 the hotel reopened, as a lavish modern luxury hotel and spa with the full name of: Park Hotel Vitznau Health and Wealth Residence.

 Park Hotel Vitznau know the importance of professional hotel photography, and after the publication of their coffee table book in 2014, they have commissioned Hotel Essence Photography on an ongoing basis.

-The hotel has a rich history, having experienced visitors on the Grand Tour, when young upper-class men travelled around Europe almost as a rite of passage to learn about art and culture.
+The hotel has a rich history, having hosted young upper-class men travelling around Europe to learn about art and culture.
 With the advent of railway lines in the mid 1800s, the route also extended to the middle classes.
-Way back in 1871 the Vitznau-Rigi Railway to the summit of Mount Rigi (1550m) opened – Europe’s first mountain cog railway (using cogwheels on a toothed track, designed for steep gradients) – which climbs 1115 metres.
-This scenic train ride attracted many visitors to the area, and in 1903 the luxury Park Hotel Vitznau, designed by architect Karl Gottlieb Koller, welcomed its first well-heeled guests.
+Way back, in 1871, the Vitznau-Rigi Railway opened to the summit of Mount Rigi (1550m).
+It is Europe’s first mountain cog railway (using cogwheels on a toothed track, designed for steep gradients), which climbs 1115 metres.
+This scenic train ride attracted many visitors to the area.
+In 1903 the luxury Park Hotel Vitznau, designed by architect Karl Gottlieb Koller, welcomed its first well-heeled guests.

-The elegant facade of the Park Hotel Vitznau brings to mind the Belle Epoque, France’s Golden Age in the late 19th century and early 20th century.
-A hotel situated on a lake must be photographed from the water, as it’s essential to see the setting; this stretch of glassy water is the landscape within which the hotel sits.
-Without Lake Lucerne caressing the garden of the hotel, which leads right down to the shore, the scene would not be as typically Swiss and pristinely beautiful.
+The elegant facade of the Park Hotel Vitznau recalls the Belle Epoque, France’s Golden Age, in the late 19th and early 20th century.
+A hotel situated on a lake must be photographed from the water, as it’s essential to see the setting.
+This stretch of glassy water is the landscape within which the hotel sits.
+Lake Lucerne caresses the garden of the hotel, right down to the shore.
+The scene is simply typically Swiss and pristinely beautiful.

-There is something about waking up in Switzerland – the clean Swiss air, perhaps – that makes you feel good.
-Couple this with an immaculately-prepared breakfast box of home-made conserves and bread, plus fresh juice shots oozing with vitamins, and I can’t think of a better start to the day.
+There is something about waking up in Switzerland, the clean Swiss air, perhaps, that makes you feel good.
+I can’t think of a better start to the day.
+Imagine an immaculately prepared breakfast box of home-made conserves, freshly baked bread and juice shots oozing with vitamins.

-The spa is one of the most beautifully designed – as a photographer, the infinity pool with its picture wall is almost unsurpassable.
-This has to be one of the world´s best luxury hotel swimming pools, with that same breathtaking view to Lake Lucerne and the Swiss Alps.
-The hotel is only minutes’ walk from the village of Vitznau, and the whole area is extremely photogenic.
+The spa is one of the most beautifully designed.
+As a photographer, the infinity pool with its picture wall is almost unsurpassable.
+This has to be one of the world´s best luxury hotel swimming pools showcasing a breathtaking view of Lake Lucerne and the Swiss Alps.
+The hotel is only minutes walk from the village of Vitznau, an extremely photogenic area.

-One unique distinctive feature of this hotel, which I have never seen before and I think is an excellent idea, is glass doors.
+One unique distinctive feature of this hotel, which I have never seen before and is an excellent idea, is the glass doors.
 Each Residence suite has a floor-to-ceiling glass inner door.
-If a residence is occupied by a guest, the wooden outer door is closed; however if a room is available, the wooden door is left wide open and the glass inner door protects the room from guests wandering in, while allowing them to see into rooms and especially the view from the room to the lake.
-So you get a sneak preview of their individually designed decor (each suite is totally unique) and can decide which Residence to choose when you return for a second stay.
-Or perhaps you may want to make it your business to stay in each and every one of the Residences.
+If a residence is occupied by a guest, the wooden outer door is closed.
+Similarly, if a room is available, the wooden door is left wide open and the glass inner door protects the room from guests wandering in.
+You are allowed to see into rooms and peak into the the view from the room to the lake.
+Therefore, you get a sneak preview of their uniquely designed decor and can decide which Residence to choose for a second stay.
+Perhaps, you may want to make it your business to stay in each and every one of the Residences.

-This is a hotel offering every conceivable luxury service and feature: the limo transfers, the butler, the private dining, the history, the design, the high-tech gadgets, uber-luxury in every piece of fabric and furniture throughout, a first-class spa, superb cuisine, plus a destination that can only de described as heavenly.
+This is a hotel offering every conceivable luxury service and feature, such as: the limo transfers, the butler, the private dining, the history, the design, the high-tech gadgets, uber-luxury in every piece of fabric and furniture throughout, a first-class spa, superb cuisine, plus a destination that can only be described as heavenly.
 The Park Hotel Vitznau is a member of The Most Famous Hotels in The World.